patrick-baker/SIID/README.md

 ## Update Documentation

 Customize this ReadMe and the code comments in this project to read less like a starter repo and more like a project.
 Here is an example: https://gist.github.com/PurpleBooth/109311bb0361f32d87a2

+## TO_DO

+### Patrick
+- [] Password regen needs correct timestamps for expiration
+- [] Look into JWTs so that the url parameter for password reset is not simply a random string